sauravDutt/sauravDutt/README.md

 “The function of good software is to make the complex appear to be simple.” - Grady Booch.
 I am a self taught web developer and a learner, I like to research about latest tech, new frameworks and polish my skills.
 I have an insatiable curiosity for AI – particularly deep learning – applications and their potential to change the technology landscape.

 Posts :- <br />
-posts are like bolg on some of the topics I am interested in
+posts are like bolg on subjects I am studying in my bachelor's.
+Some of the posts are on the following topics :-<br />
+Artificial Neural Network, Data Analytics, Internet Of Things and Drone Tech. <br />
+The users (trafic on my website) can read posts add comments and like.

 ## Available Scripts

 In the project directory, you can run: